t-neumann/t-neumann.github.io/_posts/2019-08-25-AWS-pipeline.md

 aws s3 cp . s3://obenauflab/fastq --recursive --include "*.fq.gz"
 ```

-Repeat the same with your index files to your `s3` bucket destination and you now all files we need for running our Nextflow pipeline are ready.
+Repeat the same with your index files to your `s3` bucket destination and you now all files we need for running `salmon-nf` are ready.
 You can view them via numerous clients, I used [Cyberduck](https://cyberduck.io/) for Mac.
 Below you will see that my 40 testsamples and index files have been uploaded in the appropriate locations in my `s3` bucket.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/posts/AWS-pipeline/S3_fastqs.png" alt="S3 fastq file location">